 Performance-based value is tying your price to the financial benefits the client will receive as a consequence of your efforts.
 As it’s so closely linked to analytics, it’s a frequent approach in areas like SEO, branding, and website design (e-commerce, etc).

-After knowing the different models on the basis of which a freelancer can establish his/her pricing strategy, it’s time to go through the steps which will help you frame that strategy.
+After knowing the different models on the basis of which a freelancer can establish his/her pricing strategy, it’s time to go through the steps that will help you frame that strategy.

 Source Of Leads Determining Freelance Pricing